etingof/pyasn1-modules/README.md

 data structures expressed as Python classes based on [pyasn1](https://github.com/etingof/pyasn1) data model.

+It seems that [pyasn1-modules](https://github.com/etingof/pyasn1-modules) is no longer being maintained.
+As a result, the `pyasn1-alt-modules` package was created to share new module developments.
+Previous modules are included in the `pyasn1-alt-modules` package so that both do not need to be installed.

+However, the tools directory of the `pyasn1-modules` package in not included.

 If ASN.1 module you need is not present in this collection, try using [Asn1ate](https://github.com/kimgr/asn1ate) tool that compiles (some) ASN.1 modules into pyasn1 code.